 There are limited data available in children between 10 and 12 years old.
+Currently available data are described in sections 4.8 and 5.1 but no recommendation on a posology can be made.

-The safety and efficacy of Dimethyl fumarate in children aged less than 10 years have not yet been established.
+The safety and efficacy of dimethyl fumarate in children aged less than 10 years have not been established.
+No data are available.